 Under her guidance, Kirpal Sagar blossomed and new centres were created in the West.
 The emblem of Kirpal Sagar, the symbols of unity, were founded in 2002 and solemnly inaugurated in 2007 during another World Conference on the unity of man.

-Her practical example and incredible strength served as guidance and encouragement for all.
+Sant Kirpal Singh had already confirmed in his lifetime that she was very advanced in meditation, and her practical example and incredible strength served as guidance and encouragement for all.
 The name Biji, as she was later called, means ‘mother’ reflecting how she connected with people in her role going forward.
 She accepted her spiritual connection and responsibility with all her heart.

 After her birthday on March 10th, 2016, Biji said goodbye to us the 19th.
 Since then, everyone has been striving to continue the work in the spirit of Sant Kirpal Singh’s words, “with thousands of hands.”